 Created by Ed Brubaker & Sean Phillips

-It’s Los Angeles in the 1980s, and former sixties radical and current troubleshooter (or is that troublemaker?)
-ETHAN RECKLESS is on the prowl, going down mean streets Chandler could never have imagined; streets teeming with sex, and drugs and rock’n’roll, filled with more than a dollop of male wish fulfillment.
-I mean, Ethan works out of an old abandoned movie theate, his assistant is a teenage punk rock girl, and he drives a Dodge Van from the 70s.
+It’s Los Angeles in the 1980s, and former sixties radical/undercover FBI agent turned surfer dude/troubleshooter (or is that troublemaker?)
+ETHAN RECKLESS is on the prowl, going down mean streets Chandler could never have imagined; streets teeming with sex and drugs and rock’n’roll (“for some reason, there always had to be skinheads”), filled with more than a dollop of male wish fulfillment.
+I mean, Ethan works out of the El Ricardo, an old abandoned movie theatre, his pink-haired assistant, Anna, is a mouthy but cute teenage DJ/punkette, and he drives a Dodge Van from the 70s.

 Very good indeed.

-Ethan made his debut in the action-jammed Reckless (2020), the first in a proposed series of graphic novels by that dastardly duo, Ed Brubaker and Sean Phillips, the modern masters of comic noir (Criminal, The Fade Out, etc.).
-Three more books are scheduled for 2021, each one–we’re told–a standalone full-length story.
+Ethan made his debut in the action-jammed Reckless (2020), the first in a series of hardcover graphic novels by that dastardly duo, Ed Brubaker and Sean Phillips, and more books are promised–each one, we’re told, a standalone full-length story.

-Judging from the cheesily lurid cover and a few pre-publication blurbs (which seem to namecheck everyone from Travis McGee and Jack Reacher to Steve McQueen and Charles Bronson), they’re definitely going after that men’s adventure/action flick vibe.
+Judging from the cheesily lurid covers, a few pre-publication blurbs and interviews with Brubaker himself (which seem to namecheck everyone from Travis McGee and Jack Reacher to Steve McQueen and Charles Bronson), he and his partner in crime Phillips are definitely going after that Men’s Adventure/action flick vibe, with more than a touch of 1970s Harry O and Jim Rockford P.I. drama sprinkled on top.

 - “Imagine Redford at his peak, ambling through sun-drenched, eighties L.A. in a serpentine plot that is equal parts Long Goodbye and Point Break… Explosive.
 Vital.
 And yes… reckless.
 I love this book.”